purescript/spago/CONTRIBUTING.md

 # Build from source and install system-wide
 $ stack install

-# This runs the Python tests which make use of the `spago` executable
+# This runs the tests which make use of the `spago` executable
-$ cd tests/spago-test
-$ ../spago-test.py
+$ stack test
 ```